SerkanKaya01/movie-correlation-analysis/README.md

 - `requirements.txt`: Required Python packages for the project.
 - `README.md`: Project documentation.

+## 📊 Dataset

+The movie dataset used in this project can be found [here](https://www.kaggle.com/datasets/danielgrijalvas/movies).

 ## 🔧 Technologies Used

 - Python 3.12.7
-- pandas
+- Pandas
-- numpy
+- NumPy
-- matplotlib
+- Matplotlib
-- seaborn
+- Seaborn

 ## 🚀 How to Run